focus-trap/focus-trap/README.md

 Animated dialogs have a small delay between when `onActivate` is called and when the focus trap is focusable. `checkCanFocusTrap` expects a promise to be returned.
 When that promise settles (resolves or rejects), focus will be sent to the first tabbable node (in tab order) in the focus trap (or the node configured in the `initialFocus` option).

 🔺 It does not matter whether the Promise resolves or rejects, only that it settles.
 A rejected Promise will not result in cancellation of trap activation.
+🔺 This controls **when activation may proceed**.
+The separate [delayInitialFocus](#delayinitialfocus) option controls whether there is an additional one-frame delay before focus is sent once activation can proceed.

 ##### onDeactivate